-Nonetheless, meetings scheduled on Wednesday for Norway's Deputy Foreign Minister Raymond Johansen with deputy Defense Minister Ephraim Sneh and with the Director General of the Foreign Ministry Aharon Abramovitch, were canceled.
+Nonetheless, meetings scheduled yesterday for Norway's Deputy Foreign Minister Raymond Johansen with deputy Defense Minister Ephraim Sneh and with the Director General of the Foreign Ministry Aharon Abramovitch, were canceled.

 Johansen met on Monday with Palestinian Prime Minister Ismail Haniyeh, and exercised the decision of the Norwegian government to lift the diplomatic boycott that has been in place since Hamas came to power in the Palestinian Authority in February 2006.